vertisfinance/salesforceStyleGuide/Apex style guide.md

 <a name="naming-conventions"></a>
 ## Naming Conventions

-<a name="class-and-trigger"></a>
+<a name="sobjects"></a>
-### Class and Trigger
+### Custom sObjects and Custom Fields
+The names of sObjects and sObject fields should be capitalized with underscores separating the words (e.g. `My_Object_Name` and `My_Field_Name`).

+<a name="class"></a>
+### Classes
 Name a class or trigger after what it does.
-Triggers should be verbs and end with `Trigger` (e.g., `SyncCaseToplineWithDescriptionTrigger`).
+Names should be CamelCase with the first letter capitalized (e.g. `MyApexClass`).
 Controllers and Controller Extensions should end with the word `Controller`.

 <a name="methods"></a>
 ### Methods
-Methods should all be verbs.
-Getters and setters should have no side effects (with the exception of setting up cached values and/or logging), and should begin with `get` or `set`.
+Method names should all be verbs.
+Names should be camelCase with the first letter lowercased.
+Getters and setters should have no side effects (with the exception of setting up cached values and/or logging) and should begin with `get` or `set`.

 <a name="test-classes"></a>
 ### Test classes
-Test classes should be named `TEST_ClassUnderTest`.
-If the test is not a unit-level test but instead a broader test case, it it should be named `TEST_StuffThatsGenerallyBeingTested`.
+Test classes should be named with the word Test preceding the name of the class being tested (e.g. `TestClassUnderTest`).

+<a name="exceptions"></a>
+### Custom Exceptions
+Custom exception names should begin with a capital X and end with Exception.
+Names should be camelCase with the first letter lowercased (e.g. `XCustomApplicationException`).

 > Written with [StackEdit](https://stackedit.io/).